auregiuglarism/Moving-average-momemtum-strategy/README.md

 - Or our sample period had underperformance of high-beta (high-risk) stocks.

 After performing a statistical t-test, we also find that both scoring method have a test statistic which is insignificant at the 5% level, meaning we cannot reject the null hypothesis that /lambda/ = 0.
 This suggests that there is no statistically significant relationship between risk and return in our sample for both scoring methods.

+Thus our trading strategy does not seem to be rewarded for taking on more risk, and the risk-return trade-off does not hold in our sample period.
+This strategy should not be considered as a viable strategy that will earn market beating returns by taking on more risk.